ubccpsc/310/project/Deliverable1.md

 * A private test suite, that you will not have source-level access to.
 You will be able to request to run it against your implementation every 12h by submitting a command to Github; full details will be available in the [AutoTest](Autotest.md) documentation.

+## Getting started

+This deliverable might seem intimidating, but keep in mind that this project has the same interaction mechanism as most software systems:

+1. It consumes input data (the zip file -- ```PUT```).
+1. It transforms the data (according to the query -- ```POST```).
+1. It returns a result (for all endpoints).

+There is no best way to get started, but you can consider each of these in turn.
+Some possible options that could be pursued in any order (or skipped entirely):

+* Start by looking at the data file we have provided (the zip file in your ```d1public``` repository) and understanding what kind of data you will be analyzing and maipulating.
+This will help you think about the kind of data structure you want to create (this is the precursor to step 1 above).

+* Look at the sample queries in the deliverable description and the public suite.
+From these queries, figure out how you would want the data arranged so you can answer these queries (this is the precursor to step 2 above).

+* Ignoring the provided data, create some fake data (maybe for one section).
+Write the portion of the system that queries this data (this is step 2 above).

+* Like the above, using some fake data and a fake query processor, write the code that would return the data correctly and with the correct error codes (this is step 3 above).

+Trying to keep all of the requirements in mind at once is going to be overwhelming.
+Tackling a single task that you can accomplish in an hour is going to be much more effective.
+Iteratively growing your project from small task to small task is going to be the best way to make forward progress.